 About the Boston Irish Tourism Association

-Our goal is to make it easy for visitors – and local residents – to easily get immersed in the state’s wonderful range of cultural activities, and to take advantage of the hospitality amenities available to travelers.
+The result has been to make it easy for visitors – and local residents – to get immersed in the state’s wonderful range of cultural activities, and to take advantage of the hospitality amenities available to travelers.

 Some of the things we do at BITA: